What is a credit score? How is my credit score calculated?

-If you have applied for our credit-building loan, you might be wondering how that could improve your credit score.
+If you have applied for our credit-building loan, you might wonder how that could improve your credit score.
 CEO’s Credit Building Ladder is a series of three installment loans that help borrowers build credit over several years.
 If you complete the Credit Building Ladder, making all payments on time, you will benefit in several ways on your credit score:

 - You will show 34 on-time monthly payments on your credit history

-- You will have three (3) installment loans opened and paid-in-full
+- You will have three (3) installment loans opened and paid in full

 - You will not have any hard inquiries on your credit reports

 While our Credit Building Ladder loan program exists to help you build credit, a non-payment may harm your credit score.
-Furthermore, the Credit Building loan is just one of the financial tools to help you get started repairing or building positive change in your score.
+Furthermore, the Credit Building loan is just one of the financial tools to help you start repairing or building positive change in your score.
 If you have many late payments, outstanding debt, or collection action against you, your loan with us will only have a minimal impact on improving your credit score.

 How can I improve my credit score?